Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-4-review/lecture-notes.md

 }
 ```

-By putting all of these properties inside of the object we have now made an object that has all realted poperties.
-This is Encapsulation.
+B putting all of these properties inside the object, we have now made an object with all related properties This is Encapsulation.

 ## Function Vs Method

 All methods are functions but not all functions are methods!
-This is because all functions that are inside of an object are considerd methods, anything function outide of object is not a moethod.
+This is because all functions that are inside of an object are considered methods, anything function outside of object is not a method.

 ```js
 // moethod or not?